Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Aqua Coat is a clear, water-based gel that can be used on a number of wood surfaces including kitchen cabinets, table tops, mantels and guitars.
-This product fills wood grain and helps seal it too to help prevent tannin bleed in painted wood.
-The real question is whether this product works or not.
-I have only used this product to prepare oak cabinets for paint, so my review is solely based on my experience using it that way.
+Aqua Coat is a clear, water-based gel that can be used on a number of wood surfaces, including kitchen cabinets, tabletops, mantels, and guitars.
+There is also a newer version too that's white in color and performs better than the clear gel version my review is based on.
+This product fills wood grain and helps seal it to help prevent tannin bleed in painted wood.

 Does Aqua Coat Wood Grain Filler Work?

 I tried this product based on a recommendation from another painter.
 It's a water-based gel with a funky odor that smells like M&M's.
 It's messy to work with, but it's performed pretty good when I've used it to prep cabinets I'm spray painting.
 It doesn't completely mask the grain, but it fills the deep cracks that would otherwise show through the paint.